ominocutherium/gamejam-skeleton-project/README.md

 * If you have an existing game, move the whole game project (minus `README.md` if you have one) to a `game/` subfolder, then copy the entire `automation/` folder from this project into your project folder.
 * Run `python automation/install.py` in your terminal.
-* If you want to run unit tests for your game scripts, install GUT in your Godot project if it isn't already.
+* If you want to run unit tests for your game scripts, install GUT from the asset library in your Godot project if it isn't already.
 * Ensure you have export presets set up for all of your intended platforms in `game/export_presets.cfg`.
 * Edit your config file `automation/config.txt` to match the presets in your export presets file and filters for the files you want to include/exclude in your builds.
 See "Configuring Builds" below.
 * Commit your changes (or setup Git in your project if you have not)

-Then you are done!
-Each time you make changes to your game and commit them to `master`, your project will export automatically.
+Now, each time you make changes to your game and commit them to `master`, your project will export automatically.

 ## New Project Setup